Russian Lab Explosion Raises Question: Should Smallpox Virus Be Kept Or Destroyed?

 An explosion this week in a Russian lab, one of only two labs in the world known to store live samples of the variola virus, which causes smallpox, has raised anew questions that have been asked since the disease was eradicated in 1980.

-Should humankind hold onto the live virus in order to conduct research on tests, treatments and vaccines in case smallpox were to reemerge?
+Should humankind hold on to the live virus to conduct research on treatments, tests and vaccines in case smallpox were to reemerge?

 Or is it more prudent to destroy all samples of the live virus to avoid any accidental or intentional release and instead rely on sequenced gene fragments for further research?